 Although Tom joined as the keyboard player, he was picking up guitar quickly and was starting to write songs.
-The first song he wrote that we played was a piece that would become “Foreplay”.
+The song he wrote that we played first was a classical sounding piece that would become “Foreplay”.
 We soon were looking to record and since Tom had a “real” job, he began to finance it.
-The first song we recorded in the studio was “San Francisco Day” which would later become “Hitch A Ride” on the first Boston record.
+The song we recorded first in a real studio was “San Francisco Day” which would later become “Hitch A Ride” on the first Boston record.
 To defray the costs of recording Tom began to put together his own studio.
 We worked with a couple of different singers through this time, with mixed results.
-I remembered having auditioned for Brad, and arranged to have him meet Tom and me at a club on Revere Beach for an afternoon jam session.
-The first song we ever played together was the Alman Brothers song “Whipping Post” with me on guitar and Tom on the Hammond organ and Brad singing.
+I remembered having auditioned for Brad’s band, and arranged to have him meet me and Tom at a club on Revere Beach for an afternoon jam session.
+The first song we ever played together was Allman Brothers song “Whipping Post” with me on guitar and Tom on the Hammond organ and Brad singing.
 It was magical!

 We began to do shows that were booked before the record had come out.
-They were mostly in night clubs.
-There was such a buzz about the band and the record, that the lines often circled for blocks.
+They were mostly in nightclubs.
+There was such a buzz about the band and the record, the lines at these shows often circled the block.
 It was really trial by fire.
-We didn’t have the equipment we needed, or the personnel to run it.
+We didn’t have the equipment we needed or the personnel to run it.
 We hired people on the spot to fill out our road crew.
 Early on we even set up our own gear.
 That would soon change as we quickly went from playing in nightclubs to opening in arenas, to headlining arenas, all in the course of 6 months.
-The pressure was enormous on us, but our first tour was everything a rock player could ever ask for.
+The pressure was enormous on us, but our first tour was everything a rock player could have ever ask for.

 Before the first tour was even over, the label was looking for another record.
 They wanted to know when it would be delivered.
 We hadn’t even thought about it!
-Again the pressure was on, but this time it was to follow up the most successful debut album of all time.
+Again the pressure was on, but this time it was to follow up the most successful debut of all time, selling over 17 million copies.
 I had hoped that this would mean that I could be more involved in the writing and recording process, but it didn’t work out that way.
 Tom became more isolated.
-When the second album was released, Tom felt as though he was turning it over before it was ready.
+When the second album was released Tom felt as though he was turning it over before it was ready.
 I remember going on for our first show of the second tour without having played through the whole set.
 The pressure was on again.
 The camaraderie and good vibe of the first tour was gone.
-By the end of our second tour it was obvious that things would never be the same.
+By the end of the second tour it was obvious that things would never be the same.

-Brad and I had stayed in touch through this time and had continued writing songs.
-He was my brother-in-law after all!
+Brad I had stayed in touch throughout this time and had continued writing songs.
+He was my brother-in-law, after all!